Academic Pathway Programs in San Diego & San Francisco

 Working closely with the Pathway Coordinator, students identify the Pathway Partner colleges and universities that meet their academic goals, complete the necessary admissions and registration processes, and then enter their new academic environment.

-* Full support from the Pathway Coordinator and Pathway Advisor ensure a smooth transition to life as an American college student.
+* Full support from the Pathway Coordinator ensures a smooth transition to life as an American college student.